Kelly Elliott

 What I do

-Dr. Elliott's career objective is to create sustainable growth-inspiring environments for children to flourish and thrive within.
-Dr. Elliott's research has highlighted the importance of supporting the whole caregiving environment to carry out this objective.
-Therefore, she is passionate about supporting the mental health well-being of children, caregivers, teachers, and healthcare/service providers.
+Dr. Elliott's career objective is to foster sustainable environments centered on mental health well-being, enabling children to flourish and grow into well-adjusted adults.
+Her research highlights the need to strengthen the entire caregiving ecosystem to achieve this goal.
+She is committed to supporting the mental health of caregivers, teachers, and healthcare/service providers to support positive social-emotional development.

 At DU, Dr. Elliott developed and leads the Baby S.T.E.P.S.
 Lab (Supporting Teachers, Educators, Parents, and Service providers).
-She designs, implements, and evaluates play-based programs to support child social-emotional development and strengthen caregiver-child relationships.
+She designs, implements, and evaluates play-based prevention and early intervention programs to support child social-emotional development and strengthen caregiver-child relationships.
 Dr. Elliott also designs and leads the facilitation of training programs for healthcare providers and graduate students.

 Feel welcome to learn more about Dr. Elliott's work through the Baby S.T.E.P.S.
 Lab webpage: